Mrs L Foster (Director of Mathematics), Miss L Devaney (2nd in department ), Mr Y Adjei, Mr M Allen, Miss D Marsh, Miss H Jessop and Mrs L Whalley.

 In Years 10 & 11 students receive 4 hours of Mathematics teaching per week.

-At GCSE we offer the Edexcel Linear A GCSE route.
+At GCSE we offer the Edexcel Linear A GCSE route and we use Pearson textbooks in years 10 and 11.
 Students are set according to ability based on their results at the end of year 9.
 We continue to make use of all those resources available at Key Stage 3 and maintain a variety of teaching and learning styles.

 Our objectives as a department are to promote knowledge and understanding of mathematical concepts and processes.
 These are fundamental to studying mathematics and form the base from which to explore complex concepts and develop problem-solving skills.
 Through knowledge and understanding students develop mathematical reasoning to make deductions and solve problems.